-As we look to build a definition and operational framework for the anchoring event, we first examine the evidence that significant events in relationship take place and alter relationships in lasting ways.
+Looking to build a definition and operational framework for the anchoring event, we first examine the evidence that significant events in relationships take place and alter the state of these relationships in lasting ways.

-The Case for Events Serving as "Anchors"
+The Case for Events As Anchors

 Several research streams support our core proposition that certain events serve as anchors for relationships.
-As we describe relationships, we will use the terms "focal individual" and "target," which refer to the individual experiencing the anchoring event and making the evaluation and the person or parties with whom the focal individual is engaged.
-While targets are often individuals, targets can also be groups, business units, or organizations.
-The rules that we will lay out for an event serving as an anchor will not change no matter the level of the target.
+As we describe relationships, we use the terms focal individual and target, which refer, respectively, to the individual experiencing the anchoring event and making the evaluation and the person or parties with whom the focal individual is engaged.
+Although targets are often individuals, they can also be groups, business units, or organizations.
+The rules that we lay out for an event's serving as an anchor will not change, no matter the level of the target.

 The first argument supporting the notion of anchoring events comes from the literature on memory.
-Information about social exchanges between a focal individual and a target is stored and retrieved in the memory system that consists of events experienced by the self, known as "autobiographical memory" (Conway & Pleydell-Pearce, 2000; Wheeler, Stuss & Tulving, 1997).
-This autobiographical information is stored in varying levels of specificity in both the long-term and short-term memory systems, although for this theory we concern ourselves with storage in and retrieval from long-term memory, which is memory of items stored longer than a few seconds (Jonides et al., 2008).
-Autobiographical memory is broken down into knowledge of lifetime periods (e.g., first job, first house), general events (e.g., first day on the job) and specific events (e.g., what Harry said to me in my cubicle on the first day on the job) (Conway & Pleydell-Pearce, 2000).
-Within this memory store, descriptions of major events that relate to the achievement or blockage of an individual's most central goals are stored as "self-defining"

-memories" (Conway, Singer & Tagini, 2004; Moffitt & Singer, 1994).
-These memories are characterized by: "affective intensity, vividness, high levels of rehearsal, linkage to similar memories, and connections to an enduring concern or unresolved conflict" (Conway et al., 2004: 504).
+Information about social exchanges between a focal individual and a target is stored and retrieved in the memory system that consists of events experienced by the self, known as autobiographical memory (Conway & Pleydell-Pearce, 2000; Wheeler, Stuss, & Tulving, 1997).
+This autobiographical information is stored in varying levels of specificity in both the longterm and short-term memory systems, although for this theory we concern ourselves with storage in and retrieval from long-term memory, which is memory of items stored longer than a few seconds (Jonides et al., 2008).
+Autobiographical memory is broken down into knowledge of lifetime periods (e.g., first job, first house), general events (e.g., first day on the job), and specific events (e.g., what Harry said to me in my cubicle on the first day on the job; Conway & Pleydell-Pearce, 2000).
+Within this memory store, descriptions of major events that relate to the achievement or blockage of an individual's most central goals are stored as "self-defining memories" (Conway, Singer, & Tagini, 2004; Moffitt & Singer, 1994).
+These memories are characterized by "affective intensity, vividness, high levels of rehearsal, linkage to similar memories, and connections to an enduring concern or unresolved conflict" (Conway et al., 2004: 504).

-The argument that certain memories of particular exchanges are important in determining the future form of the relationship is supported as well by research on the availability, or recallability heuristic, which states that individuals overweight information that is most easily recalled (Tversky & Kahneman, 1974).
-The availability heuristic is more likely to be present when an individual experiences an intense event (Ariely & Zauberman, 2003), and is also more likely to impact judgments when recalling information about the self than when recalling information solely about others (Schwarz et al., 1991).
-Such intense memories have been referred to as "temporal landmarks" (Shum, 1998) that serve as an aid in organizing and retrieving information from memory.
+The argument that certain memories of particular exchanges are important in determining the future form of a relationship is supported as well by research on the availability or recallability heuristic, which states that individuals overweight information that is most easily recalled (Tversky & Kahneman, 1974).
+The availability heuristic is more likely to be present when an individual experiences an intense event (Ariely & Zauberman, 2003), and is also more likely to impact judgments when an individual is recalling information about the self than when recalling information solely about others (Schwarz et al., 1991).
+Such intense memories have been called "temporal landmarks" (Shum, 1998), which serve as an aid in organizing and retrieving information from memory.
 When "discrepancies between expectation and experience" arise, the ability to easily recall a particular memory places added weight and importance on that memory (Caruso, 2008: 149).
 This would imply that memories of one prior exchange could serve as an anchor for judging the behavior of a target in a future social exchange.
-For relationships where there exist no durable memories of prior exchanges, the individual is more likely to rely on the balance of outcomes of cases of each particular valence or in a "last-in, first-out" sequence when making their judgments about how to evaluate the target.
+For relationships where there exist no durable memories of prior exchanges, the focal individual is more likely to rely on the balance of outcomes of cases of each particular valence, or in a "last-in, first-out" sequence, when making his or her judgments about how to evaluate the target.